ES6 does provide modules; but unless you’re using Babel

 Unit Tests

-When talking about testing, we usually think of unit testing, which is
+, we usually think of unit testing, which is

 testing small pieces of our code at a time, to make sure everything is working